Brachial plexus: Tumors

 Tumors that may occur in the brachial plexus are schwannomas, neurofibromas and malignant peripheral nerve sheath tumors.

 Imaging

-Imaging of the Brachial Plexus can be done effectively by using a higher magnetic strength MRI Scanner like 1.5 T or more.
-It is impossible to evaluate the brachial plexuses with plain Xray, CT and ultrasound scanning can manage to view the plexuses to an extent; hence MRI is preferred in imaging brachial plexus over other imaging modalities due to its multiplanar capability and the tissue contrast difference between brachial plexus and adjacent vessels.
+Imaging of the brachial plexus can be done effectively by using a higher magnetic strength MRI Scanner like 1.5 T or more.
+It is impossible to evaluate the brachial plexuses with plain radiography, computed tomography and ultrasound scanning can manage to view the plexuses to an extent; hence MRI is preferred in imaging brachial plexus over other imaging modalities due to its multiplanar capability and the tissue contrast difference between brachial plexus and adjacent vessels.
 The plexuses are best imaged in coronal and sagittal planes, but axial images give an idea about the nerve roots.
-Generally, T1 WI and T2 WI images are used in various planes for the imaging; but new sequences like MR Myelolography, Fiesta 3D and T2 cube are also used in addition to the basic sequences to gather more information to evaluate the anatomy more.
+Generally, T1 WI and T2 WI images are used in various planes for the imaging; but new sequences like MR myelolography, Fiesta 3D and T2 cube are also used in addition to the basic sequences to gather more information to evaluate the anatomy more.